 During all that, Phos’ too stunned, too terrified to move.
 When it seemed like Amethyst would be taken away, we see Phos reach out with one arm, with purples cloud at their back.
 When Phos turns around to see the Sensei arrive, there’s more of a yellowish-orange on the background than purple.
 But when Sensei pats Bort’s head after they save Amethyst, purple practically consumes Phos distressed face.
 All of those moments establish a connection between Phos and the color.

 In other words, the color is trying to give us a message about Phos.
 The episode closes with a big purple sky dwarfing the characters.
 Phos is on the ground, Bort is confronting them as Yellow Diamond watches and Sensei is literally giving them their back.

 Phos is going to die.
 Not literally, of course.
-But further change awaits them, just as the saying goes “if it’s purple, someone’s going to die (or change)” So I would say that, as foreshadowed by the big purple sky surrounding them, old Phos’ days are numbered.
+But further change awaits them, just as the saying goes “if it’s purple, someone’s going to die (or change)” There are many other elements coming into play, of course.
+But just looking at the colors, I would I would say that, as foreshadowed by the big purple sky surrounding them, old Phos’ days are numbered.